vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 You can refund a charge that has already been charged.

 1. Set `chargeId` to the ID of a charge with status of CHARGED.
-   The easiest way to test this is to run `Draft Agreement - Full`.
+   The easiest way to test this is to run `Draft Agreement - Reserve initial charge`.
    This creates a charge that is immediately processed, and it sets the `agreementId` and `chargeId` to the corresponding values.